simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

     and latitude) for each sensor?

-### Exercise

-1. Find and export to a .csv file the first and last acquisition times for each sensor.

 ## Summary exercise of Lesson 2

 1. Find the number of days monitored by each GPS sensor.

-# lesson 3
-% Lesson 3.
+# Lesson 2.
 Managing and modelling information on animals and sensors
-% 7 June 2016

 GPS positions are used to describe animal movements and to derive a